Erythrina, Coral Tree: Planting and Care

 Contents

-• The Erythrina or coral tree is a beautiful deciduous South American bush
+- The Erythrina or coral tree is a beautiful deciduous bush native to South America

-• It produces an original and striking summer flowering in the form of beautiful clusters of red-orange pea flowers
+- It produces an original and striking summer flowering in the form of beautiful clusters of orange-red pea-like flowers

-• It grows in full sun in any well-drained soil
+- It thrives in full sun in any well-drained soil

 Our expert's word

-The Erythrina, also known as the Coral Tree, Red Erythrina or Red-flowered Erythrina, is a stunning semi-hardy South American bush.
-In our temperate regions, Erythrina is considered a shrubby plant, while in more continental climates it tends to grow as a herbaceous perennial.
+The Erythrina, also known as the Coral Tree, Red Erythrina, or Red-flowered Erythrina, is a stunning semi-hardy South American bush.
+In our milder regions, Erythrina is considered a bushy plant, while in more continental climates, it tends to grow as a hardy herbaceous perennial.

-Its distinctive, somewhat gnarled silhouette and scarlet-red flowers, often compared to cockscombs, make it deserving of greater prominence in our gardens.
-While the most commonly cultivated variety in our latitudes is the Erythrina crista-galli, nicknamed “Cockspur Coral Tree”, there are other equally fascinating varieties and hybrid species such as ‘Compacta’, a highly floriferous dwarf bush, or the award-winning Erythrina x Bidwillii, which received a prize at Courson in 2008.
+Its distinctive, somewhat gnarled silhouette and scarlet-red flowers, often likened to cockscombs, make it deserving of greater prominence in our gardens.
+While the most commonly cultivated variety in our latitudes is the Erythrina crista-galli, nicknamed the “Cockspur Coral Tree”, there are other equally fascinating varieties and hybrid species, such as ‘Compacta’, a highly floriferous dwarf bush, or the award-winning Erythrina x Bidwillii, which won a prize at Courson in 2008.

-Quite adaptable regarding soil conditions and sufficiently hardy to thrive in open ground in regions with mild winters, it’s easily cultivated in Mediterranean or mild oceanic climates, or grown in pots to be stored frost-free like orangerie plants elsewhere.
-It proves undemanding about soil type provided drainage is well managed.
+Quite adaptable in terms of soil and hardy enough to thrive in the ground in regions with mild winters, it is easy to cultivate in Mediterranean or mild oceanic climates, or in pots that can be moved to frost-free storage like orangerie plants elsewhere.
+It is undemanding regarding soil type, provided drainage is well managed.

-Discover our superb Cockspur Coral Tree varieties and their spectacular, particularly incandescent flowering with exotic flair!
+Discover our superb varieties of Cockspur Coral Tree and their spectacular, incandescent, and exotic flowering!

 Description and botany